nus-cs2103-AY2324S1/ip/docs/README.md

 # MeowBot
 # User Guide
-I hope you like cats when you are using the Bot
+I hope you like cats when you are using the Bot!

 ## Features